 - For example, we obtained 510(k) clearance for our Primus Variant System for the separation and quantification of normal and abnormal haemoglobin species as an aid in the diagnosis of haemoglobinopathies.
 The sample type used by this system was blood tubes.
 We subsequently introduced two systems based on the original Primus Variant System and they were named as ultra2 GeneSys Variant System and ultra2 Resolution Variant System.
 The primary focus of the GeneSys was on newborn screening using Dried Blood Spots as the sample type, while the Resolution was intended for confirmatory testing on the adult population using blood tubes as the sample type.
 We determined that these modifications to the indications for use were within our existing clearance and did not require the submission of a new 510(k) notification.
 The FDA stated that the use of Dried Blood Spots was not part of the original submission and represented a new modified Intended Use.
 The FDA informed us that it disagreed with our decision not to seek new 510(k) clearances for these modifications, and we have agreed to file new 510(k) notifications to obtain clearance for these indications.
-We have filed the 510(k) submission and are awaiting FDA approval.
-Although the FDA has informed us that we may continue marketing these products pending clearance of new 510(k) notifications, there is no guarantee that we will be able to obtain new 510(k) clearances on a timely basis, or at all or that the FDA will not withdraw its authorisation to continue marketing the products pending new 510(k) clearance.
+We have filed the 510(k) submission.
+The FDA has requested additional method comparison data.
+The data is being generated and will be resubmitted.
+We continue to support our current installed base.
+We will undertake any directive deemed necessary by the FDA as we wait for final approval.
 If we are not able to obtain new 510(k) clearances, or if the FDA withdraws its authorisation, we may be required to cease marketing for the currently-marketed indications and remove these products from U.S. commercial distribution. - Furthermore, the FDA's ongoing review of the 510(k) program may make it more difficult for us to make modifications to any products for which we obtain clearance, either by imposing more strict requirements on when a manufacturer must submit a new 510(k) notification for a modification to a previously cleared product, or by applying more onerous review criteria to such submissions.
 For example, in accordance with FDASIA, the FDA was obligated to prepare a report for Congress on the FDA's approach for determining when a new 510(k) clearance will be required for modifications or changes to a previously cleared device.
 The FDA issued this report and indicated that manufacturers should continue to adhere to the FDA's 1997 Guidance on this topic when making a determination as to whether or not a new 510(k) clearance is required for a change or modification to a device.
 However, the practical impact of the FDA's continuing scrutiny of the 510(k) program remains unclear.